pce-devel/PCE_Keyboard/README.md

 See [Technical overview here: Technical.md](Technical.md)

-## History of Tsuushin Keyboard
+## History of the Tsuushin Keyboard

-In 1989/1990, NEC and Hudson were working on an expansion device for the PC Engine called the Tshusin Booster, which would bring modem capabilities to the PC Engine.
+In 1989/1990, NEC and Hudson were working on an expansion device for the PC Engine called the Tsuushin Booster, which would bring modem capabilities to the PC Engine.
 This device was never brought to market, and was cancelled in 1990.
-Very few units were ever produced, so it is unlikely that you would be able to locate one these days at any price.
+Very few units were ever produced (as they were only sample units or used for internal development and testing), so it is unlikely that you would be able to locate one these days at any price.

 The software component of the Tshushin Booster added several interesting capabilites besides actual modem-based communication.
 It added: